tobydriscoll/markdown-cv/index.md

 Use of Sakai and Canvas LMS -->

-## Professional activities
+## Service activities

+## Department of Mathematical Sciences at Delaware

+Director of Graduate Studies (Delaware), 2011–2014

+Director of Undergraduate Studies (Delaware), 2018–2021

+Member of ad hoc committee to create the B.S. degree in Quantitative Biology

+Initial proposer of B.S. degree in Applied Mathematics

+Chaired ad hoc committee to create B.S. degree in Data Science

+FIrst to teach Math 219, Data Science I

+## College and university

+ADVANCE Fellow and Senior Fellow, 2020–present

+Faculty Senate Ad Hoc Subcommittee on Promotion Criteria for Continuing Track Faculty, 2021–2022

+University Strategic Planning Working Group on Redefining Creativity, Innovation and Entrepreneurship, 2021

+Faculty Senate Promotion and Tenure Committee, 2018–2020 (Chair for 2019–2020)

+Faculty Senate Undergraduate Studies Committee, 2008–2010

+Arts & Sciences Educational Affairs Committtee, 2004–2005

+## Profession

-Associate Editor of *Advances in Computational Mathematics*, 2019–present
+Communicating Editor of *Advances in Computational Mathematics*, 2019–present

-Director of Undergraduate Studies (Delaware), 2018–present

 At-Large Member of the SIAM Council, 2015–2018

+Associate Editor of *Journal of Engineering Mathematics*, 2010–2015

 Associate Editor of the *SIAM Journal on Scientific Computing*, 2008–2014

-Associate Editor of *Journal of Engineering Mathematics*, 2010–2015

-Director of Graduate Studies (Delaware), 2014–2014

-Member, Society for Industrial and Applied Mathematics
+Organizing committee of Mathematical Problems in Industry, 2004 (Delaware)

 <!-- Referee for SISC, SINUM, J.\ Comput.\ Phys., Proc.\ Royal Soc.\
 A, J.\ Comput.\ Appl.\ Math., Computers Math.\ Appl., J. Sci.\